 Ken Jones is the founder and CEO of TL Capital and Third Lake Partners, worldwide private investment firms dedicated to the investment management and capital deployment for numerous private clients who own and operate some of the largest privately-held companies in the world.
 Since inception in 2013, Ken has led and executed the vision, strategy and growth of the firm which invests capital in a broad array of asset classes including alternatives, real estate, private credit, direct private equity and funds as well as co- chairing the firm’s investment committee.
 Ken is a principal stakeholder in the firm and a side-by-side investor in all investments.
-He is also an active board member for numerous portfolio companies and serves on various fund advisory committees for firms such as KKR, Goldman Sachs, Argand Partners and many others.
-Ken additionally serves in a senior executive role in the underlying family operating business providing essential leadership in the areas of retail, finance, human capital, risk control, regulatory compliance, real estate strategy as well as advising the Chairman and CEO on a variety of company-wide initiatives.
+He is also an active board member for numerous portfolio companies and serves on various fund advisory committees for firms such as KKR, Goldman Sachs, Argand Partners and others.
+Prior to Third Lake, Ken founded and served as Chairman & CEO of TL Capital which served as the asset management and investment arm for a US-based private family.

 In 2016, Ken also founded Fairbourne Properties, a commercial real estate investment and management firm headquartered in Chicago where he continues to serve as the company’s chairman.
 Fairbourne manages nearly ten million square feet of commercial real estate across the U.S. and has circa $2 billion in AUM.
 Prior to founding TL Capital, Third Lake and Fairbourne, Ken was the executive vice president and senior managing director of CEA Group, a TMT and real estate-focused private equity and investment and merchant banking firm with offices in Florida, New York and London.